Indiana Minor In Possession Defense Lawyer

 You can go to war at age 17, however, you must be 21 to legally possess or consume alcohol in Indiana.
 Although this is the lowest-level crime in Indiana (a Class C misdemeanor) and your chance of spending time in jail if convicted is close to 0%, avoiding a criminal conviction (especially at an early age) is a big deal.
-We know how to help you achieve that goal.
+Our Indiana minor in possession defense lawyers know how to help you achieve that goal.

 Whether it be suppressing evidence because of a bad search, making the State prove the drink you possessed or consumed actually fits a narrow statutory definition for “alcohol” or negotiating a resolution that involves no conviction (which typically comes about because of our ability and willingness to take cases to trial), you will be in good hands with us.
 Don’t think you have to plead guilty to a minor crime.
 Even misdemeanor convictions carry consequences.
-The Board Certified* trail attorneys with The Criminal Defense Team can help defend your child’s rights and reputation.
+Call the Board Certified* Indiana minor in possession defense attorneys with The Criminal Defense Team to help defend your child’s rights and reputation.

 With over 120 years of combined legal experience, The Criminal Defense Team has the credentials to get the positive outcome you need.
 We pride ourselves on providing aggressive and compassionate legal counsel for all of our clients, regardless of the charges against them.
-We will work tirelessly to protect your rights and treat you with respect and dignity throughout the process.
+The Indiana minor in possession defense attorneys will work tirelessly to protect your rights and treat you with respect and dignity throughout the process.

 We are the best choice for your legal representation because we have something our competitors don’t have: five of the six Certified Criminal Trial Specialists in Indiana.
 Out of over 15,000 attorneys in Indiana, only six lawyers carry this certification, and five of them work for The Criminal Defense Team.
 We’ve taken over 1000 cases to trial, including over 400 jury trials.
-Our trial experience is nearly unmatched in the state, and we can use that experience to help you or your family member avoid a conviction.
+Our trial experience is nearly unmatched in the state, and our Indiana criminal defense lawyers can use that experience to help you or your family member avoid a conviction.

 We also have three former prosecuting attorneys on staff, which gives us the advantage in fighting against charges of all kinds.
 Not only can they provide the perspective of a prosecuting attorney while we build your case, the relationships they developed while working as prosecutors enable them to strategically make plea deals or bond agreements on your behalf.